hoffsam/vscode.xpath-copier/README.md

 ### 🎯 Element Skipping

-XPath Copier can skip specific XML elements when generating XPaths, which is particularly useful for schema files (XSD) where structural elements like `xs:sequence`, `xs:choice`, `xs:any`, and `xs:all` are often not meaningful in the XPath.
+XPath Copier can skip specific XML elements when generating XPaths, which is sometimes useful for schema files (XSD) where structural elements like `xs:sequence`, `xs:choice`, `xs:any`, and `xs:all` are sometimes not desired in the XPath.

 **Example Configuration:**